This Q&A sees Rachel Brennan from our Sales and Operations Team discuss what Sykes does to help market your...

 Adapting to modern commercial demand also supports the success and future longevity of a farm in an ever-changing world, securing its continuance for future generations.
 Using the holiday let to ensure the farm’s legacy was a huge motivator for the Woodhouses: “Having the holiday let helps secure the farm moving forward for the next generation- for our sons and their future families”.

-Being the owner of a holiday let can potentially make you eligible for a number of beneficial tax breaks.
+Being the owner of a farm diversification holiday let can potentially make you eligible for a number of beneficial tax breaks.

 Find can find out more about FHL qualifying specifications and what you could be eligible for, with our Tax Guide to Furnished Holiday Lets.

 The great thing about farm diversification through holiday letting is that there’s ample funding available.
 Part of the European Agricultural Fund for Rural Development, the LEADER programme has been running for over 10 years and offers excellent grants across England to help rural businesses bolster the rural economy, including support for rural tourism funds.